apache/incubator-stormcrawler/RELEASING.md

 ##### Put the artifacts to dist/dev

 - Next, checkout the svn dist dev space from https://dist.apache.org/repos/dist/dev/incubator/stormcrawler
-- Create a new folder `stormcrawler-x.y.z`.
+- Create a new folder `stormcrawler-x.y.z-RC1`.
 - Add the `apache-stormcrawler-VERSION-incubating-source-release*` files from `stormcrawler/target/` to this folder.
 - Commit the change set to the dist area.
-Check that the files are present in https://dist.apache.org/repos/dist/dev/incubator/stormcrawler/stormcrawler-x.y.z
+Check that the files are present in https://dist.apache.org/repos/dist/dev/incubator/stormcrawler/stormcrawler-x.y.z-RC1

 #### Check the Release Artifacts